mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 - A program that sends (publishes) information to the topic has a :code:`Publisher`.
 - A program that reads (subscribes) information from a topic has a :code:`Subscriber`.

-Each Node can have any number of :code:`Publishers` and :code:`Subscribers` and combination thereof, connecting to an arbitrary number of Nodes.
+Each Node can have any number of :code:`Publishers` and :code:`Subscribers` and a combination thereof, connecting to an arbitrary number of Nodes.
 This forms part of the connections in the so-called `ROS graph <https://docs.ros.org/en/humble/Concepts.html#quick-overview-of-ros-2-concepts>`_.

 Create the package
 ------------------